crypdick/isomerase.github.io/_posts/2024-02-05-LLM-gathering.md

 # Part 2: Who is the event for?

+The book also highlights the importance of being selective on who to invite, and how that is critical for achieving the goals of the event.

-Next, I pasted in the what we have so far into the next prompt ([step2-who](https://github.com/crypdick/LLM-gathering/blob/main/step2-who.md)).
-The [raw output](https://gist.github.com/crypdick/0f3ccc5f5d11aebf49d9d3f082c159a4).
-Again, it was too wordy, so I slimmed it down.
+I pasted in what we have so far into the next prompt ([step2-who](https://github.com/crypdick/LLM-gathering/blob/main/step2-who.md)).
+Here is the [raw output](https://gist.github.com/crypdick/0f3ccc5f5d11aebf49d9d3f082c159a4), which was way too wordy.
 I dropped the desire to discuss healthy food choices, since it seems smug and I think we can just let the food speak for itself.
 I also excluded picky eaters, since they probably won't enjoy unfamiliar food.

 ```markdown
 #### For